yaya2devops/cloudblog/clbj7tjms000a08kvdp46et6c.md

 ### Output

-It's worth noting that tools evolve over time.
+It's worth noting that tools evolve.
 The more important thing is to understand the underlying principles of the entire culture and to adapt to ever-changing technologies.